MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/report-print-method.md

 *Parameters*
 &emsp;Type: [String](../string/string-data-type.md)
 A string of request page parameters as XML to use to run the report.
-The parameter string is typically retrieved from the return value a RUNREQUESTPAGE function call.
+The parameter string is typically retrieved from the return value a RUNREQUESTPAGE method call.

 *PrinterName*
 &emsp;Type: [String](../string/string-data-type.md)